dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
 yes would you
-yeah if you please
+if you please

 **Dr.Duncan Coutts:**
-yeah I I will and
+yes I will and
 then the other but the other axis is like kind of what platform does it does it work with so you've got sort of